kyh24/blokus/README.md

 * Development Team

 ## About Game
+bLoKaML is a OCaml terminal-based GUI game that resembles the wildly popular board game, Blokus.
+Players take turns to place differnt tiles on the board.
+The purpose of this two-player game bLoKaML is to have the fewest number of your tiles remaining when no remaining moves are possible.

 ## System Setup and Installation
 #### To set up your system to play this game, please install the following: